Daniel-Griffiths/dbfz-mod-manager/README.md

 To do this simply open the DBFZ Mod Manager and click `Disable EasyAntiCheat`, choose Dragon Ball FighterZ from the dropdown and click uninstall.
 After that click `Patch Exe` and you are all ready to go!

-If you ever want to un-patch the game and play online again you can simply go into Steam and (Verify the integrity of the game files)[https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335].
+If you ever want to un-patch the game and play online again you can simply go into Steam and [Verify the integrity of the game files](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335).

 ## Installing Mods